 Having gone from a “chunky” adolescent to an overweight adult I understand the challenges associated with being out of shape, because getting winded climbing stairs, having difficulty getting up an down, and various aches and pains leaves you with limited energy for life in general.

-To better serve the unique needs and priorities of my older clients I completed advanced training in post-rehab for clients with knee and hip replacements and studied with the Functional Aging Institute (FAI) to become the only Certified Functional Aging Specialist in the Lancaster, Harrisburg, York, and Hershey area.
+To better serve the unique needs and priorities of my older clients, I’ve completed advanced training in post-rehab for those with knee and hip replacements and studied with the Functional Aging Institute (FAI) to become the only Certified Functional Aging Specialist in the Lancaster, Harrisburg, York, and Hershey area.
 Their in-depth approach includes how to conduct meaningful assessments to dial in on the issues many older adult face, and in turn, what strategies will be truly beneficial for maintaining an active lifestyle.
-My goal is to help each person I work with become as strong healthy and active as possible for as long as possible.
+My goal is to help each person I work with become as strong, healthy and active as possible for as long as possible.

 Many clients have the misperception that they need to be in shape before they start a fitness program, but this is not true.
 I enjoy meeting a client where they are physically and working within their limitations to build a base of ability and moving from there.
 The privacy that my personal training studio offers allows someone to work at their own pace with me right beside them.
 They don’t have to figure it out on their own.
 They have support and instruction needed to make actual progress, instead of spinning their wheels over and over doing the same thing without results.

-If you are looking for a drill sergeant or need someone to yell at you to get motivated, or you are looking for a quick fix to lose weight, I am probably not the one for you.
-However, if you want a coach to guide and support you through your fitness journey and the techniques and tools to make changes to realize a better quality of life for the rest of your life, I am the fitness trainer you want and need.
+If you’re looking for the drill-sergeant style of motivation or a quick fix to lose weight, I’m not the one for you.
+But, if you want a coach to guide and support you through your fitness and nutrition journey with the techniques and tools to help you realize a better quality of life for the rest of your life, I’m the fitness professional you want and need.

 Look Good.
 Feel Good.
 Live Better!

-To inspire each person to actively pursue optimal health and increase independence & mobility through:
+Is to inspire each person to actively pursue optimal health for a better quality of life through:

-A commitment to health and wellness as a life priority
+A commitment to health and wellness as a priority